sjt48/mps-to-circuit/README.md

 ### Testing

-One can lint the code using [pytest](https://github.com/pytest-dev/pytest) .
+One can test the code using [pytest](https://github.com/pytest-dev/pytest) .

 ```sh
 uv run pytest